Phanisment/Item-Caster/README.md

 ### Oraxen/ItemsaAdder support

 ## Contribution:
-If someone contribute in this project i will very heppy for that..
+If someone contribute in this project i will very heppy for that.
 To contribute:
 1. Fork this project.
 2. Create new branch for your code changes.
 3. Submit pull request with clear description of the changes.